 Examine this figure carefully as the addition of a lot of new houses to meet demand could mean that house price of the houses for sale in Stockport gradually reduces with an increase in the housing supply.
 This could be a good indicator to understand if your house will appreciate or not.
 Too many houses and too much supply could drive down the prices of homes or stagnate them.
 So be sure to check out what is exactly happening in Stockport.

 What are the asking prices for the houses for sale in the city of Stockport?

 In the city of Stockport, what is the average asking price for the houses for sale?

-After looking at this table about prices of houses for sale in Stockport, someone who is buying a home would be able to know in great detail what kind of house for sale available on the market best suits the amount of money they are looking to invest.
-Also, using a more general figure like the average asking price per square foot of a property which is £1,849 will help them to have a more wholistic understanding.
+After looking at this table about prices of houses for sale in Stockport, someone who is buying a home would have a detailed understanding of what kind of house for sale is available on the market that best suits the amount of money they are looking to invest.
+Also, using a more general figure like the average asking price per square foot of a property which is £1,849 will help them to have a more holistic understanding.

 As well as looking at the asking price for house for sale in Stockport, a sensible homeowner or investor will also consider the final price a house sells for.
 This final price may be influenced by elements like the amount people are earning in the area and what opportunities for employment there are in Stockport.